leuducquy/redux-persist-encrypted-async-storage/README.md

   createStorage({ service?: string }): Storage
 ```

 Service is the service key used to store the secure key in keychain/keystore using react-native-keychain.
 See react-native-keychain for more details.
-Default service value is: `com.redux-persist-encrypted-async-storage`
+Default service value is: `leuducquy.redux-persist-encrypted-async-storage`